| |

 The technical barriers that previously prevented this migration (lack of Instant Clones, GPU support, and automation) have been removed in release 2512.

 The decision is no longer technical; it is financial.
-If the cost of renewing your vSphere Enterprise Plus/VCF license for your VDI environment exceeds the cost of migration, Horizon on AHV is now a production-ready lifeboat.
+If the cost of renewing your vSphere license for your VDI environment exceeds the cost of migration, Horizon on AHV is now a production-ready lifeboat.

 Recommendation: Start with a pilot pool.
 Build a new Gold Image on AHV, deploy a “floating” pool of 50 desktops, and test the ClonePrep performance.
 You will likely find that the user experience is identical, but the infrastructure bill is significantly lighter.